Hydraulic Fracturing ("Fracking") - 19 of 18

 Hydraulic Fracturing ("Fracking") FAQs - 18 Found

-Fracking is an informal name for hydraulic fracturing, an oil and gas well development process that typically involves injecting water, sand, and chemicals under high pressure into a bedrock formation via the well.
-This process is intended to create new fractures in the rock as well as increase the size, extent, and connectivity of existing fractures.
-Hydraulic fracturing is a well-stimulation technique used commonly in low-permeability rocks like tight sandstone, shale, and some coal beds to increase oil and/or gas flow to a well from petroleum-bearing rock formations.
-A similar technique is used to create improved permeability in underground geothermal reservoirs.
+Hydraulic fracturing (sometimes referred to as “fracking”) is a common part of the oil and gas well completion process that typically involves injecting water, sand or ceramic beads, and chemicals under high pressure into a oil or gas reservoir via the well.
+This process is intended to create new fractures in the rock as well as increase the size, extent, and connectivity of existing fractures and porosity.
+Hydraulic fracturing is a well-stimulation technique used commonly in low-permeability rocks like tight sandstone, shale, and some coal beds to increase oil and/or gas flow into the borehole from the petroleum-bearing rock formation.
+A similar technique may be used to increase permeability in underground geothermal reservoirs.